cosmos/ibc-rs/docs/architecture/adr-007-light-client-contexts.md

 }
 ```

-A blanket implementation implements `ClientState` when these 3 traits are implemented on a type.
+A blanket implementation implements `ClientState` when these 3 traits are implemented on a given type.
 For details as to why `ClientState` was split into 3 traits, see the section "Why are there 3 `ClientState` traits?".

 The `ClientStateValidation` and `ClientStateExecution` traits are the most important ones, as they are the ones that enable light clients to define `Context` traits for the host to implement.
 Below, we discuss `ClientStateValidation`; `ClientStateExecution` works analogously.